frappe/frappe_io/frappe_io/www/help/writing-tests.md

 1. Tests must run on a site that starts with `test_`.
 This is to prevent accidental loss of data.
 1. Test stubs are automatically generated for new DocTypes.
 1. Frappe test runner will automatically build test records for dependant DocTypes identified by the `Link` type field (Foreign Key)
-1. Tests can be executed using `frappe --run_tests`
+1. Tests can be executed using `bench run-tests`
 1. For non-DocType tests, you can write simple unittests and prefix your file names with `test_`.

 ### Tests for a DocType